mootools/mootools-core/Docs/Element/Element.md

 ### Notes:

-- All the property arguments are passed to the corresponding method of the [Element.Properties][] Hash.
+- All the property arguments are passed to the corresponding method of the [Element.Properties][] Object.
 - If no matching property is found in [Element.Properties][], it falls back to [Element:setProperty][].
 - Whenever using [Element:setProperty][] to set an attribute, pass in the lowercase, simplified form of the property.
 For example:
 	- use 'for', not 'htmlFor',